MarkKranenburg36/museum-of-candy-prodject/README.md

 3. Credits
 4. Description

 The Museum of Candy project is a hands-on exercise aimed at practicing website development using Bootstrap.
-The goal is to design and build a responsive website for a candy museum, showcasing various candy exhibits, attractions, and information.
+The goal is to design and build a responsive website for a candy museum, showcasing how a simple website displaying general information (like a "about us" section and openingtimes) could be designed.

 I utilized Bootstrap, an open-source front-end framework, to streamline the development process and ensure a consistent and visually appealing design across different devices and screen sizes.
 By leveraging Bootstrap's components, grid system, and responsive utilities, I was able to create a modern and responsive website for the Museum of Candy.